Marriage doesn't complete me

-As little girls, we read stories and watch Disney movies about finding our prince charming who saves us from our distress.
-As young women, we watch movies like Pretty Woman, The Notebook and Love Actually.
-And who could forget that famous scene from Jerry Maguire where Jerry confesses his love to Dorothy in front of a room of women, exclaiming “you complete me!”
+As little girls we read stories and watch Disney movies about finding our prince charming who saves us from our distress.
+As young women we watch movies like Pretty Woman, The Notebook and Love Actually.
+And who could forget that famous scene from Jerry Maguire where Jerry professes his love to Dorothy in front of a room of women, exclaiming “you complete me!”
 (Cue the tears…)

 I used to dream about my future husband.
 Who didn’t?
 I wondered what he was like, where in the world he lived and when I would meet him.
-And as a dear friend of mine likes to remind me every now and then, I broke down after high school one day exclaiming “We might just never meet someone, you know!”
-(Not my finest moment, to say the least, haha!).
+And as a dear friend of mine likes to remind me every now and then, one day I broke down after school exclaiming “We might just never meet someone, you know!”
+(Not my finest moment…to say the least, haha!).

 Well, it turns out I’d already met him.
-My husband, Brad, went to my high school, and we’d become friends (well, probably more like acquaintances).
+Brad went to my high school, and we’d become friends (well, probably more like acquaintances).
 He was a couple grades above me and I knew him as ‘that really funny guy in year 12.’

 While my husband means the world to me, he doesn’t complete me.

 And I never expected him to either.
 When we said “I definitely do” (yup, he added that one in), we came together as two completely whole people ready to start a life together.
-We understood that we each had our flaws and that we each had areas we needed to grow in.
-Neither of us were perfect people then, and neither of us is the perfect spouse today.
+We understood we each had our flaws and areas we needed to grow in.
+Neither of us were perfect people then, and neither of us is perfect now.
 And as imperfect people, we can’t complete each other.
 You see, we aren’t created to do life alone.
 But we aren’t created as one half that can only be made whole by another person either.

 We can only be made complete by Jesus.

-Jesus died on the cross and rose again so that we could be saved and made whole in Him.
+Jesus died on the cross and rose again so that we could be saved and reconciled to Him.
 Because we’re each made complete by Jesus, we can come together as two whole people.
 As two whole people, we aren’t trying to take something from the other but we can give to each other from our wholeness.